SNEE-ICS/SNEEdocs/docs/segmentation.md

 ## Segment element definitions

 Each segment element comprises of a codelist one or more clinical codes.
 These definitions are provided below.
 Where possible, definitions are taken from [primary care domain reference set clusters](https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/data-collections/quality-and-outcomes-framework-qof/quality-and-outcome-framework-qof-business-rules/primary-care-domain-reference-set-portal).
-Where this is not possible, manual codelists are provided.
+Where this is not possible, manual codelists have been used and will be populated in due course.

 ### Anxiety